-- Open Facebook and click the menu button on the top right corner.
+- Open Facebook and click the menu button on the bottom right corner.

-- Scroll down and click on “Settings & Privacy”, then click on “Settings”.
+- Scroll down and click “Settings & Privacy”, then click “Settings”.

-- Click on “Privacy checkup”, then click on “who can see what you share”.
+- Click on “Who can see what you share”.

-- Click on “Continue”, then scroll down and click “Next”.
+- Click “Continue”, then scroll down and click “Next”.

-- Under future posts, click on the drop-down button and select either “Friends” or “Only me”.
+- Under future posts, click the drop-down button and select either “Friends” or “Only me”.

 Facebook: How To Discover Stolen Photos